Welcome!

 While working at YAI, I pursued an Advanced Certificate in Applied Behavior Analysis (ABA) at Hunter College, graduating in 2022.
 I want to acknowledge the valid and important concerns many in the autistic community hold about ABA, including its history of harm and attempts to suppress natural neurodivergent ways of being.
 Although the program deepened my understanding of behavior, I ultimately chose not to pursue BCBA certification.
 Instead, I integrate behavioral concepts through a neurodivergent-affirming lens—supporting clients in understanding the why behind behaviors without pathologizing or aiming to "fix" them.

-In addition to my clinical work and continued education, I serve on the advisory board for the Bergen County chapter of CHADD and CHADD’s National Board of Directors.
 I’ve had the privilege of presenting at conferences and community events, offering insights grounded in lived experience, clinical expertise, and a commitment to neurodiversity-affirming practice.
 I remain dedicated to lifelong learning and continue to deepen my knowledge in service of the individuals and families I support.

 Follow me on Instagram!